poodlenoodle42/Film_Format_Manager/README.md

 # Film_Format_Manager
 ## Whats it all about?
-This little programm recursivly scans a directory containing video files and prints out important meta information when the video matches a given requirement.
-This can be used to gather information about the quality of your media libary and to keep track of which movies you already upscaled using AI for example.
+This little programm recursivly scans a directory containing video files and saves important meta informations.
+This meta information can than be searched through to find movies matching certain requirements.
+This can be used to gather information about the quality of your media libary.
+For example to keep track of which movies you already upscaled using AI.
 ## Preparations
 ### File Structure
 This Programm is build for video files but it might detect other media files too.
 It assumes that every movie lies in a directory named like the movie in it.
 So assuming the following example structure: